slackapi/deno-slack-api/docs/triggers/scheduled-trigger.md

 ## Usage

-Below are some usage examples of `ScheduledTrigger` objects which can be used in a .ts file to create a `scheduled` Trigger through the Hermes CLI, alternatively this object could be passed into a
+Below are some usage examples of `ScheduledTrigger` objects which can be used in a .ts file to create a `scheduled` Trigger through the Slack CLI, alternatively this object could be passed into a
 `client.workflows.triggers.create` method to achieve the same effect at runtime.

 ### Single Occurrence Schedule